MicrosoftDocs/common-data-model-and-service/powerapps/samples-resources.md

 You can find several how-to posts on the [PowerApps blog](https://powerapps.microsoft.com/en-us/blog/).

 ##Microsoft Ignite sessions
-Many sessions of the Microsoft Ignite conference were recorded are available at [Microsoft Ignite On-Demand](https://myignite.microsoft.com/videos).
+Many sessions of the Microsoft Ignite conference were recorded and are available at [Microsoft Ignite On-Demand](https://myignite.microsoft.com/videos).